ccprocessor/cc-store/README.md

-# CC-Store
+# CC-Store: Efficient Domain-Centric Web Data Storage

-CC-Store (Common Crawl Store) is a high-performance storage system designed for efficiently managing and querying billions of Common Crawl web page records.
-The system is optimized for domain-level access patterns.
+CC-Store is a domain-centric storage system designed for efficiently storing and accessing web data from Common Crawl or similar web archives.
+It offers optimized data management with domain-level partitioning for faster queries and reduced storage overhead.

 ## Features

-- Domain-centric storage organization for efficient querying
+- **Domain-Centric Storage**: Organizes data by domains for efficient access patterns
+- **Optimized Storage Format**: Uses Parquet files with compression for space efficiency
+- **Flexible Query API**: Filter by domain, date range, and other criteria
-- Spark integration for scalable data processing
+- **Scalability**: Built on Apache Spark for distributed processing
+- **Metadata Management**: Track statistics and availability of domain data
-- Support for incremental data updates
+- **Multiple Metadata Backends**: Support for file system, Redis, and RocksDB
-- Advanced compression and optimization for space efficiency
-- High-performance query capabilities

 ## Project Structure